justnonamenoname/lifeticle/readme.txt

 Phenomenal consciousness theory comparison

 1) Compatibility with the principle of locality
-2) Solution the binding problem
+2) Solution to the binding problem
 3) Size of the qualia point
 4) Number of frames
 5) Physical influence of qualia